 I also wanted to put this product to the ultimate test and use a black fabric.
 I actually did a design on the black that has a white cloud.
 That way we could see whether it would show through when applied to the dark fabric surface.
 I am happy to say this went on like a dream and the white actually looks white!

-Applying StarCraft for Light Fabrics
+Applying StarCraft For Light Fabrics

 Now that you have seen what the dark fabric version will do, let’s use the printable iron-on intended for light fabrics.
 The method of application is a bit different for this version.

-- Please note that your design must be mirrored for this to work.
+NOTE: Please note that your design must be mirrored for this to work.

-- Turn the weeded design over onto your surface.
+Turn the weeded design over onto your surface.

-- Press for the recommended time and temperature.
+Press for the recommended time and temperature.
 Note that this product calls for HEAVY pressure.
 I did the best I could with my EasyPress but it would probably transfer better on a heat press.
 I am making a sign and wanted a rustic look anyway so I was not concerned.
 Please note that I don’t believe a household iron would work for this product at all.

-- Peel the backing paper away IMMEDIATELY while still hot.
+Peel the backing paper away IMMEDIATELY while still hot.
 You might want to use some tweezers to grab it in order not to burn yourself.

 I love the way the ink infuses into the wood.
 You will also want to note that any area left white will have the wood grain showing through.
 I love this look and even the imperfections!

-When to Use Printable Iron-on
+When To Use Printable Iron-on

 If you have been wanting to try some printable designs, this may be the product for you.
 If you don’t have a sublimation printer and don’t want to invest in one, you can use printable heat transfer vinyl instead.
 This product also works on cotton where sublimation requires polyester content in order to work.